Association ou organisation à but non lucratif

 Why we do it

 English is a necessity in the modern Palestinian economy.
-Foreign aid, trade, and international investment make up 90% of all economic activity in the West Bank.
+Foreign aid, trade, and international investment make up the majority of all economic activity in the West Bank.
 To access any of these sectors in a meaningful way requires the ability to communicate in English.
 Well paying careers paths that have the greatest potential to expand and develop the Palestinian economy, such as working in medicine, the sciences, and technology require degrees that are taught primarily in English.
 This means that most Palestinian students are unable to effectively access and contribute to these fields.
 English language skills are essential if they are going to have a chance to contribute to their country and build a better life for themselves and their children.
 Teach for Palestine is giving them that chance.